 We all know that card games such as Indian Rummy and poker make us feel good, but did you know that there is scientific evidence to prove it?
 Yes, that’s right, scientists discovered that card games are not only fun but also, have a positive impact on our mental health.
 It’s a fact that many of you will no doubt be delighted to hear.

-But what is it about card games that’s so great?
+But what is it about card games that are so great?
 While we can win a little money at the poker or blackjack tables, there’s a little more to it than cash and the thrill of winning.
 Studies show that there is a link between cognitive abilities and card games and that this link could be one of the best ways to slow down the effects of Alzheimer’s and dementia.

 Because of this research, there has been a change in people’s attitudes toward card games and the people that play them regularly.
 And for those of us who love to play, it’s a breath of fresh air to know that the games we love are indeed good for us in so many ways.
 Let’s take a closer look at why now that we know they’re good for us.